Holbox Gay Travel

-I stayed at a wonderful boutique hotel called Punta Caliza.
+Staying at Punta Caliza was absolute paradise.
 Punta Caliza is the top gay-friendly Holbox hotel.
 They have an iconic angularly shaped pool as well as private pools up against the windows of each hotel room!

 Each room’s pool has a big door you can swing open into the main area so you never feel secluded.

 Casa Las Tortugas is another impeccable Holbox hotel that’s popular with gay travelers.
 They have beachfront rooms for two or four people, as well as standard rooms and master suites.
 Some rooms have private terraces.

 Every room is absolutely beautiful, with a clean beachy ambiance and exposed wood framing.
-Casa Las Tortugas also has an on-site wellness and spa in addition to plenty of secluded spots on the property to lounge in paradise.
+Casa Las Tortugas also has an on-site wellness spa in addition to plenty of secluded spots on the property to lounge in paradise.

 Best Holbox Hostels

-Backpackers looking for Holbox hostels will feel right at home at Hostel Tribu.
+Backpackers looking for Holbox hostels will feel right at home at Tribu Hostel.
 This is definitely the best place to stay on a budget on Holbox Island.
 It’s also in a good area, nearby most of the popular bars and nightclubs.

-Hostel Tribu has many different types of shared and private rooms.
-They truly span the range by offering options from ten-person bunk-bed dorms, to a king suite which includes a private balcony.
+Tribu Hostel has many different types of shared and private rooms.
+They truly span the range by offering options from ten-person bunk-bed dorms to a king suite which includes a private balcony.
+You can also book Tribu Hostel on Hostelworld.

-If you’re traveling with partnered friends, Hostel Tribu has an awesome “double bunk bed” room.
+If you’re traveling with partnered friends, they also offer an awesome “double bunk bed” room.
 It’s perfect for two couples to share, or for two travelers who just want a little extra room in their bed.

-Hostel Tribu offers more than just accommodations!
-The popular Bar Tribu is directly next to the accommodations.
-Read more about Bar Tribu below in this guide’s section on Holbox bars and clubs.
+Tribu Hostel offers more than just accommodations!
+The popular Bar Tribu is directly adjacent to the accommodations.
+Read more about it in this guide’s section on Holbox bars and clubs.

 Holbox Gay Travel: Things to Do in Paradise

 Visit Punta Mosquito (Mosquito Beach)

-The number one thing to do in Holbox is a visit Punta Mosquito before it’s too late!
+The number one thing to do in Holbox is visiting Punta Mosquito before it’s too late!
 I recommend Punta Mosquito with such urgency because Michael and I were the only two people on this beach for as far as the eye can see.
 We were 100% alone, taking in the most beautiful beach vista I have ever seen.